 In addition, mental health providers on campus should be diversified.
 Mental health counselors should mirror the diversity of the student population so they can better address students’ challenges from a cultural standpoint.
-Allocation of more funds, resources, and as well as time and dedication of college officials to cultivate a rich environment for students to thrive mentally is imperative.
+For all students to thrive mentally and academically, the allocation of more funds, resources, and time to cultivate a rich environment for students to thrive mentally is imperative.

-Lucresse Tato is a student at CUNY School of Medicine/Sophie Davis School of Biomedical Education, and a Spring 2021 Young Advocate with YI-New York.
+Lucresse Tato is a student at CUNY School of Medicine/Sophie Davis School of Biomedical Education and a Spring 2021 Young Advocate with YI-New York.